pascaline841/APIRest_with_Postman/README.md

 ```
 http://127.0.0.1:8000/signin
 ```
-To log in and obtain JSON Wen Token
+To log in and obtain JSON Web Token
 ```
 http://127.0.0.1:8000/login
 ```